A key inflation gauge jumped 6.6% in March, most since 1982

 Yet there were signs in Friday’s report from the Commerce Department that inflation might be slowing from its galloping pace and perhaps nearing a peak, at least for now.

+“The slowdown in (core inflation) is really nice to see,” said Bill Adams, chief economist for Comerica Bank, in an email to clients.
+“Inflation may have peaked in March, although the evidence is still a little ambiguous.
+But inflation’s momentum is still very strong.”

+Overall inflation jumped 0.9% in March from February, the biggest one month gain since 2005.
+Gas prices soared 18% just in March.
+But they have since fallen a bit this month, another sign inflation may start to slowly decline.

-Friday’s report also showed that consumers increased their spending by 1.1% last month, more than many economists had expected and a sign that inflation hasn’t yet caused Americans as a whole to pull back on shopping.
+Consumers increased their spending by 1.1% last month, more than many economists had expected.
 The gain largely reflected higher prices at the gas pump, grocery store and other places where Americans shop for necessities.
 But even adjusted for inflation, spending rose 0.2%.

-Sharp gains in wages and salaries are enabling many consumers to at least stay close to inflation.
+Sharp gains in wages and salaries are helping many consumers handle higher costs.
 A separate report Friday from the Labor Department showed that employees’ pay and benefits jumped 1.4% in the first three months of the year, before adjusting for inflation.
 That was the highest such increase on records dating back two decades.

+Yet the gain isn’t big enough to completely offset higher prices.
+In the past year, wages and benefits have jumped 4.7%.
+But after adjusting for inflation, they are down 3.7%.

+That decline helps explain why Americans are taking an increasingly negative view of the economy.
+About one-third of respondents to a Gallup poll, released Thursday, cited inflation as the most important financial problem their family faces today, up from fewer than one in 10 who said so a year ago.

 High inflation and strong wage increases are leading the Federal Reserve to plan a series of sharp interest rates hikes in the coming months.
 The Fed is set to raise its benchmark short-term rate by a half-point next week, a faster move than its typical quarter-point hike and the first increase that large since 2000.